 Role of human resources in an organization

 The human resource department is responsible for creating a safe and healthy work environment within the organization.
-Whether it is workplace civility or technical safety, HR department ensures that employees feel secure so that they can work more effectively for the organization.
-For this purpose, besides working on the health and safety policy, the HR department also conducts health & safety trainings.
+Whether it is workplace civility or technical safety, the HR department ensures that employees feel secure so that they can work more effectively for the organization.
+For this purpose, besides working on the health and safety policy, the HR department also conducts health & safety training.

 An important role of human resources is to ensure workplace diversity.
 It creates an environment where there are equal opportunities for everyone.
-It guarantees that the company has employees belonging to any race, color, gender and nationality, based on their skills.
+It guarantees that the company has employees belonging to any race, color, gender, and nationality, based on their skills.

-Another major role of human resources is handling employee relations effectively with the higher management.
+Another major role of human resources is handling employee relations effectively with higher management.
 This includes efforts to maintain good employer-employee relations and the management of labor unions thus, acting as a bridge between higher management and the labor.
-It ultimately ensures smooth running of operations and fulfillment of labor rights.
+It ultimately ensures the smooth running of operations and fulfillment of labor rights.
 Managing employee relations also includes conflict management among employees.
-Devising strategic grievance and conflict resolution procedures & policies is one very important role that the HR department has to play for creating a peaceful working environment.
+Devising strategic grievance and conflict resolution procedures & policies is one very important role that the HR department has to play in creating a peaceful working environment.